manriif/supabase-edge-functions-kt/README.md

 <details>
   <summary>Disable the bridge function</summary>

-If, for some reasons you do not want this behaviour, you can simply disable the task:
+If, for some reasons you do not want this behaviour, you can simply disable the related task:

 ```kotlin
 // function/build.gradle.kts